World!Of

 WON plate

-A follow-up to WONplate 36
+A follow-up from WONplate 36

 Every integer X can be multiplied with another